Shyam2526/M2_CAR_MONITORING/1_Requirements/README.md

 # The 4W's and an H

 ## WHAT
-  * It is the controlling of Ultrasonic Sensor to find the distance.
+  * It is the controlling the pulses of Ultrasonic Transducer and ENgines Temperature.
 ## WHY
-  * The main objective of this project is to avoid accidents by giving led signals.
+  * To Check the Car Engine Temperature is in Normal Degree and also the obstacles.
 ## WHO
-  * Youngsters who drive cars for the initial stages.
+  * Person, who drive or going long journey make the vehicle runs properly.
 ## WHERE
   * This project mainly comes in use for driving four-wheelers and six-wheelers.
 ## HOW